GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

       --topic=test --message-body="test job"

 The `schedule` is specified in [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
+A `*` in every field means the job runs every minute, every hour, every day of the month, every month, every day of the week.
+More simply put, it runs once per minute.

 The job is now visible in `gcloud beta scheduler jobs list`.
 You can also see the jobs in the console: